proplot-dev/proplot/docs/tutorial5.rst

 size, XKCD and Crayola colors must have *sufficiently distinct coordinates* in the HCL perceptually uniform colorspace before they are added to ProPlot.
-This makes it a bit easier to pick out colors from a table generated with `~proplot.colortools.show_colors`.
+This makes it a bit easier to pick out colors from a table generated with `~proplot.styletools.show_colors`.
 Similar names were also cleaned up – for example, “reddish” and “reddy” are changed to “red”.